 Students should begin planning for college applications as early as they can.
-In this article, we have outlined the most important things to do in each year of school as part of our college prep checklists series.
+This article outlines the most important things to do in each school year as part of our college prep checklists series.
 We hope that these are of use to students.
 We have researched and collated the most important items needed.
-Students should pay attention to standardized tests and application deadlines, financial aid deadlines, and other things like completing the application essay on time.
+Students should:

 Preparing for College: Freshman Year

 Ideally, students should start thinking about college majors and save themselves a lot of stress by starting early.
-They should follow a checklist for college preparation for high school students so that they will have enough time to adjust their plans or finalize them down the road.
-With a clear plan and potential colleges and college majors in mind, they don’t have to worry about juggling demanding school work with the process of preparing for college, which can be intimidating.
+They should follow a checklist for college preparation for high school students.
+This gives them have enough time to adjust their plans or finalize them down the road.
+With a clear plan and potential colleges and college majors, they don’t have to worry about juggling school work while preparing for college.
 Following this checklist will help students keep track of essential tasks to complete in each year of their high school journey.

 Preparing for college checklist:

-- Find out the top things to do in the 4-year plan and print out online resources for ready reference.
+- Find the top things to do in the 4-year plan and print out online resources for reference

 - Work with the school guidance counselor to perform an assessment or evaluation.
-Based on the results, students can start their test preps.
+Based on the results, students can start their test prep

-- Start exploring various extracurricular activities to get involved in and also choose a few electives that will help narrow down the choice of majors and career goals.
+- Start exploring various extracurricular activities to get involved in and choose a few electives to help narrow down the choice of majors and career goals

 - Volunteer or intern during your summer break